cwford/TDAmTrade_Zorro_Plugin/README.md

 ## Overview
 TDAmeritrade is a broker plug-in for Zorro, allowing it to communicate with TD Ameritrade using the TD Ameritrade REST API.
 This plug-in is free for non-commercial use.
 With this plug-in, you can use Zorro to automatically trade stocks, ETFs and options through your TD Ameritrade brokerage account.
 For information about getting started with this TD Ameritrade broker plug-in for Zorro, please see [the Wiki Documentation](https://github.com/cwford/TDAmTrade_Zorro_Plugin/wiki).

-**NOTE: The TD Ameritrade REST API does not allow for trading futures, future options, or currency pairs (Forex) through its REST API.**
+**NOTE: The TD Ameritrade REST API does not allow for trading indices (except through ETFs), futures, future options, or currency pairs (Forex) through its REST API.**